oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `threadFlowLocation` object:

     - Add a `kind` property of type `string[]`, optional.

-- [Issue #223](https://github.com/oasis-tcs/sarif-spec/issues/223): "Remove uniqueItems constraint from result.locations"

-    In the `result` object:

-    - On the `locations` property, remove the `uniqueItems` constraint.

 - [Issue #268](https://github.com/oasis-tcs/sarif-spec/issues/268): "Add result.useful and result.suppressionReasons"